johnbywater/quantdsl/README.md

 If a `Market` element is included within a `Fixing` element, the value of the expression will be the price that can be expected to be agreed at the date provided by the `Fixing` element.

-With Brownian motion provided by the price process, the random variables used to estimate the price that can be agreed in the future have statistical distributions with non-zero standard deviation, and so the mean value will only approximate to the value taken from the forward `curve`.
+With Brownian motion provided by the price process, the random variable used to estimate a price that could be agreed in the future has a statistical distribution with non-zero standard deviation.
+The mean value of the expected price will only approximate to the value taken from the forward `curve`.

 ```python
 results = calc("Fixing('2051-1-1', Market('GAS'))",